galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 ## Notes on some commonly reported issues

-#### First job I submitted in Planemo ToolFactory and the Docker container remains grey for a long time - is it broken?
+#### First job I submitted in Planemo ToolFactory or the Docker container remains grey or running for a long time - is it broken?

-- Check with top or other system monitor to see if Conda is running.
+- Check with top or your system monitor - if Conda is running, things are working but it's slow the first time.
 - The first run generally takes a while to install all the needed dependencies.
 - Subsequent runs should start immediately
 - Installing new Conda dependencies also takes time so tools that have new Conda packages will take longer to generate as they must be installed before the tool can be tested.